openmainframeproject/feilong/doc/source/quickstart.rst

 3. Update BYOL definition about IUCV

-   Assume BYOL has its definition on z/VM, it needs to have following entry in its User Directory in order to communicate with the managed guests by IUCV channel
+   Assume BYOL has its definition on z/VM, it needs to have following entry in its User Directory in order to communicate with the managed guests by the IUCV channel

    .. code-block:: text